Strawberry Lemon Tart with Lemon Curd

 - 3/4 cup heavy cream

-- 1 1/2 pints fresh strawberries, cut into quarters
+- 1 1/2 pints fresh strawberries, sliced and/or cut in half

 - 1/3 cup red currant jelly